-I put these on the menu nearly a month ago and just kept putting off making them.
+I put these Thai Green Curry Meatballs on the menu nearly a month ago and just kept putting off making them.
 I couldn’t even tell you why, except I had some vague sense they might not be that great.

 But then, last week, I just really needed to make dinner and this was my fastest option.
 Also my shitake mushrooms were starting to look pretty sad in my fridge and I didn’t want to let them go to waste.

-Turned out we all loved them.
+Turned out we all loved these little Thai meatballs.
 Even Ani ate some rice with a little coating of the sauce and kept opening her mouth like a tiny bird for more.

 Eight thumbs up from our home, although Ani would probably need help putting her thumbs up.

 - 2 green onions

 - 1/2 cup oats